wallarm/gotestwaf/README.md

       --graphqlURL string       GraphQL URL to check
       --grpcPort uint16         gRPC port to check
-      --hideArgsInReport        If present, GoTestWAF CLI arguments will not be displayed in the report --httpClient string       Which HTTP client use to send requests: gohttp, chrome (default "gohttp") --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (gohttp only) (default 2) --ignoreUnresolved        If present, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If present, payloads will be included in HTML/PDF report
+      --hideArgsInReport        If present, GoTestWAF CLI arguments will not be displayed in the report --httpClient string       Which HTTP client use to send requests: chrome, gohttp (default "gohttp") --idleConnTimeout int     The maximum amount of time a keep-alive connection will live (gohttp only) (default 2) --ignoreUnresolved        If present, unresolved test cases will be considered as bypassed (affect score and results) --includePayloads         If present, payloads will be included in HTML/PDF report